dAxzry/my-third-python-project/README.md

 # my-third-python-project

-hi guys it is my third project. i'll upload a new version later.
+hi guys it is my third project.

 how to run: